Asahikawa Freeride Tour Overview

 How Do I Check Availability?

-Speak with one of our tour managers.
+Speak with one of our tour managers for the most up to date availability.
 As this is a small group tour with limited availability, it’s best to get in touch early to avoid disappointment.

 Can I Rent Equipment?

 Complimentary use of avalanche safety equipment is included as part of the tour (pack, beacon, shovel and probe).
 In addition to this, Verts snowshoes are also provided complimentary when required during the tour.
-Quality rental equipment is not available in Asahikawa.
-Please bring everything you need with you.
+Quality rental equipment can be hard to come by in Asahikawa so we recommend that you bring everything you need with you.

 What Equipment Should I Bring?